klaarnut/user-docs/en/github-login.md

 # GitHub Login Setup

-Setup requires a GitHub membership and a GitHub app must be created.
+Setup requires a GitHub membership and a GitHub app.

 ## Creating a GitHub App